-Frenchman accusing Vatican diplomat takes case to Rome
+Frenchman takes groping complaint case to Vatican

-VATICAN CITY (AP) - One of the half-dozen men who have accused the Vatican’s ambassador to France of groping them is taking his complaint directly to the Vatican after claiming the Holy See had invoked diplomatic immunity in a French criminal probe.
+VATICAN CITY (AP) - One of a half-dozen men who have accused the Vatican’s ambassador to France of groping them is taking his complaint directly to the Vatican after claiming the Holy See had invoked diplomatic immunity in a French criminal probe.

 Mathieu De La Souchere met with one of Pope Francis’ sex abuse advisers on Wednesday after filing a police report in Paris earlier this year.
 He accused Archbishop Luigi Ventura of touching his buttocks repeatedly in public, during an official reception Jan.
 17 at Paris city hall, where he is an employee.